actions/setup-python/README.md

 # Need to open an issue?

-Python versions that we compile and setup can be found in the [actions/python-versions](https://github.com/actions/python-versions) repository.
+Python versions available for `setup-python` can be found in the [actions/python-versions](https://github.com/actions/python-versions) repository.
 You can see the build scripts, configurations, and everything that is used.
 You should open an issue in the `python-versions` repository if:
   - something might be compiled incorrectly
   - certain modules might be missing
   - there is a version of Python that you would like that is currently not available

-If you suspect something might be wrong with the tools cache or how Python gets installed on GitHub hosted runners, please open an issue in [actions/virtual-environments](https://github.com/actions/virtual-environments)
+If you suspect something might be wrong with the tools cache or how Python gets installed on GitHub hosted runners, please open an issue in [actions/virtual-environments](https://github.com/actions/virtual-environments).

-Any remaining issues can be filed in this repository
+Any remaining issues can be filed in this repository.

 # License